 Contact firstname.lastname@example.org to find out more.

 At Genesis Trust, we often take on volunteers who have previously used our projects as a way of building their confidence and skills.
-We also take on external volunteers with personal and professional skills to add to the running of Genesis Trust.
+We also take on external volunteers with personal and professional skills.

-We then ask you to fill in a simple application form about your interests or skills.
-Caleb can help with this if necessary.
+He will provide you with a simple application form about your interests or skills.

 Depending on your volunteer role, you may be asked to fill in a DBS (Disclosure and Barring Service) check, particularly if it involves working directly with vulnerable adults.